 Dynamic Capability, as defined in RFC 5561, allows all FEC types to update the enabled or disabled state after the LDP session initialization phase.
 An LSR informs its peer that it supports Dynamic Capability by including the Dynamic Capability Announcement TLV in the LDP initialization message.
 If both LSRs advertise this capability, the user can enable or disable any of the above FEC types while the session is up and the change takes effect immediately.
-The LSR then sends a SAC capability message with the IPv4 or IPv6 SAC element having the D-bit (Disable-bit) set or reset, or the P2MP capability TLV (IPv4 only) in a capability message with the S-bit (State-bit) set or reset.
+The LSR then sends a SAC capability TLV (IPv4 only) in a capability message with the D-bit (Disable-bit) set or reset, or the P2MP capability TLV (IPv4 only) in a capability message with the S-bit (State-bit) set or reset.
 Each LSR then takes the consequent action of withdrawing or advertising the FECs of that type to the peer LSR.
 If one or both LSRs did not advertise the Dynamic Capability Announcement TLV in the LDP initialization message, any change to the enabled or disabled FEC types only takes effect the next time the LDP session is restarted.